-A bone marrow transplant is a procedure that doctors carry out to replace the blood-forming components in a patient’s bone marrow.
+A bone marrow transplant is a procedure doctors carry out to replace the blood-forming components in a patient's bone marrow.
 However, for better understanding, we may need to define some concepts.
 The bone marrow is a house or storage for blood-forming elements in our bodies.
-The bone marrow is the spongy tissue in the hollow of long bones.
+Bone marrow is the spongy tissue in the hollows of long bones.
 In adults, bones like the femur, vertebrae, Iliac bones (hip bones), and the sternum/ chest bone have competent bone marrow.

 There are cells (basic, functional units of life) that form the blood and its components.
-Hematopoietic stem cells that form the blood and its components are Hematopoietic stem cells (HSC).
+Hematopoietic stem cells form the blood, and their components are hematopoietic stem cells (HSC).
 HSCs are responsible for producing and replacing blood and its components.

 Component of the Blood

-Generally, the blood composes of cells and fluid.
-The cells are of three types: the red blood cells/ erythrocytes; the white blood cells/ leukocytes; platelets/ thrombocytes.
+Generally, the blood is composed of cells and fluid.
+The cells are of three types: red blood cells/ erythrocytes, white blood cells/ leukocytes, and platelets/ thrombocytes.
 The liquid that makes up the blood is plasma.
 Research studies suggest that organic salts and inorganic acids are present in the plasma.

-The red cells/erythrocytes help carry oxygen from the lungs to the tissues and organs that need it.
+The red cells/erythrocytes help carry oxygen from the lungs to the necessary tissues and organs.
 The white blood cells/ leukocytes constitute a significant part of the immune system.
 They help to fight diseases and infections.
 The platelets/ thrombocytes help to prevent excessive bleeding.
 They are responsible for clotting blood.
 The plasma (fluid component of the blood) helps transport nutrients to the organs needed.
 They also carry toxic wastes to excretory organs like the kidneys.

 Furthermore, the stem cells produced by the bone marrow can develop into any of these three (3) cells.
 Genetic or environmental conditions might cause disease in the bone marrow.
 Therefore, the bone marrow may require a replacement, and new stem cells will be produced.